hantsy/seam3-report-demo/readme.md

 #Generate reports with Seam 3 Reports and Apache Velocity

 Seam 3 provides a collection of standard CDI extensions.
 Seam3 report module bridges CDI and several report engines, such as

   * [JasperReports](http://jasperforge.org/projects/jasperreports)
   * [Pentaho](http://www.pentaho.com/)
   * [XDocReport](http://code.google.com/p/xdocreport/)

-##Create a simple Java EE 6 application

- You can quickly create a project using Forge or reuse sample code from JBoss AS Example, and add seam 3 reports module into your *pom.xml*.
+##Basic Configuration

+Assume you have already created a Maven based Java EE 6 application.
+If not, you can create one using JBoss Forge.

+Add Seam 3 reports related dependencies into your *pom.xml*.

 	  <dependency>
 		    <groupId>org.jboss.seam.reports</groupId>